ufal/npfl114/tasks/svhn_competition.md

 Explicitly, submit **exactly one .txt file** and **at least one .py file**.

-Each test set image annotation consists of a sequence of space separated five-tuples _label top left bottom right_ and the annotation is considered correct, if exactly the gold digits are predicted, each with IoU at least 0.5.
+Each test set image annotation consists of a sequence of space separated five-tuples _label top left bottom right_, and the annotation is considered correct, if exactly the gold digits are predicted, each with IoU at least 0.5.
 The whole test set score is then the prediction accuracy of individual images.
-An evaluation of a file with the predictions can be performed by [svhn_eval.py](https://github.com/ufal/npfl114/tree/master/labs/06/svhn_eval.py) module.
+An evaluation of a file with the predictions can be performed by the [svhn_eval.py](https://github.com/ufal/npfl114/tree/master/labs/06/svhn_eval.py) module.

 The task is also a [_competition_](#competitions).
-Everyone who submits a solution which achieves at least _20%_ test set accuracy will get 5 points;
+Everyone submitting a solution with at least _20%_ test set accuracy will get 5 points;
 the rest 5 points will be distributed depending on relative ordering of your solutions.
 Note that I usually need at least _35%_ development set accuracy to achieve the required test set performance.